ovis-hpc/ldms/ldms/src/store/avro_kafka/ldms-store_avro_kafka.rst

 The *schema*, *instance*, *producer* and *flush* strgp_add parameters have no affect on how data is stored.
-If the *container* parameter is set to any value other than an empty string, it will override the bootstrap.servers Kafka configuration parameter in the kafka_conf file if present.
+If the *container* parameter is set, it will override the bootstrap.servers Kafka configuration parameter in the kafka_conf file if present.

 JSON Mode
 =========